sourcegraph/sourcegraph-public-snapshot/doc/admin/faq.md

 ## How are active users calculated?

-Active users are all users that have completed an [action](https://sourcegraph.com/search?q=context:global+repo:sourcegraph/sourcegraph+eventLogger.log%28&patternType=lucky) within a specified time period (commonly expressed in daily, weekly or monthly), with [the following filters](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/event_logs.go?L540):
+Active users are all users that have completed an action that represents product usage, such as events logged by the [eventLogger](https://sourcegraph.com/search?q=context:global+repo:sourcegraph/sourcegraph+eventLogger.log%28&patternType=lucky) and events logged by Sourcegraph integrations like browser and IDE extensions, within a specified time period (commonly expressed in daily, weekly or monthly), with [the following filters](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/event_logs.go?L540):
 - All actions done by the system where an event is also logged, such as sending a ping to Sourcegraph.
-- All events relating to user authentication ([full list here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/event_logs.go?L472)).
+- Certain events relating to user authentication ([full list here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/event_logs.go?L472)).
+These same filters are also implemented separetely in our in-product analytics code.